baidu-research/NCRF/README.md

 ```
 python NCRF/wsi/bin/Evaluation_FROC.py /TEST_MASK/ /COORD_PATH/
 ```
-`/TEST_MASK/` is where you put the ground truth tif mask files, and `/COORD_PATH/` is where you saved the generated tumor coordinates. `Evaluation_FROC.py` is based on the evaluation code provided by the Camelyon16 organizers with minor modification.
+`/TEST_MASK/` is where you put the ground truth tif mask files of the test set, and `/COORD_PATH/` is where you saved the generated tumor coordinates. `Evaluation_FROC.py` is based on the evaluation code provided by the Camelyon16 organizers with minor modification.
 Note, Test_049 and Test_114 are excluded from the evaluation as noted by the Camelyon16 organizers.